Using NN’s for Long-Range Forecasts: Electricity Data

 start_offsets=ds_example_train.start_datetimes,

-# note we *not* getting `num_timesteps` from `ds_example_train`, since we want to forecast outside the training time:
+# note we're *not* getting `num_timesteps` from `ds_example_train`, since we want to forecast outside the training time:

 out_timesteps=ds_example_building.num_timesteps